Christovich Senior Professor of Practice - Historic Preservation

 From 1990 until 2011, John H. Stubbs served as Vice President for Field Projects at the World Monuments Fund in New York where he directed scores of the organization’s projects across the world.

 A native of Louisiana, John Stubbs’s field experiences began in the 1970’s working as a surveyor on archeological excavations in Italy and Egypt.

 For the World Monuments Fund, his key field projects included management of the organization’s conservation initiatives at Pompeii, Angkor in Cambodia, the Royal Monastery of Guadalupe in Extremadura Spain, the Tower of Belem in Lisbon, the Liechtenstein Estates of Valtice and Lednice in the Czech Republic, the Temple Synagogue in Krakow, Poland, the Brancusi Endless Column Ensemble in Romania, and St. Ann and the Holy Trinity Church in Brooklyn, NY.
-He conducted over two dozen international planning symposia and charettes, and was instrumental in the establishment and early management of WMF’s famed Watch List of endangered sites program.
+He conducted over two dozen international planning symposia and charettes and was instrumental in the establishment, and early management, of WMF’s renowned Watch List of endangered sites program.